Quick Summary

 The Non-Cooperation Movement, led by Gandhi in 1920, wasn’t a response to a single issue.
 Discontent brewed due to the yearning for Swaraj (self-rule), repressive laws like the Rowlatt Act, and economic exploitation by the British.
 The brutal Jallianwala Bagh massacre and support for the Khilafat movement further fueled the movement, uniting Indians in their pursuit of independence through peaceful resistance.

-Gandhiji wanted the Civil Disobedience Movement to be non-violent and peaceful in response to the government’s savage repression, which included assaulting women and children and attacking peaceful Satyagrahis and arrests.
-Gandhiji canceled the movement as it descended into violence and numerous people were killed.
+Gandhiji wanted the Civil Disobedience Movement to be non-violent and peaceful in response to the government’s savage repression, which included assaulting women and children and attacking peaceful Satyagrahis, and making arrests.
+Gandhiji canceled the movement as it descended into violence, and numerous people were killed.

 Chegg India does not ask for money to offer any opportunity with the company.
 We request you to be vigilant before sharing your personal and financial information with any third party.
 Beware of fraudulent activities claiming affiliation with our company and promising monetary rewards or benefits.
 Chegg India shall not be responsible for any losses resulting from such activities.